 Keep Feint up as often as possible, basically anytime that you suspect large incoming damage is a possibility.
 With your Elusiveness talent the large damage reduction will save your hide repeatedly.
 It’ll also save you a few other cooldowns.
 Pre-feint stuns if you suspect one is coming in.
 The minor energy cost is worth the value of the safety net.

 Tips for Sneaking and Striking

 “On use” trinkets and racials (such as Grievous Gladiator’s Badge of Conquest and the Orc “Blood Fury”) will break stealth.
 They will also break your Subterfuge talent.
 I tried using one in my opener, putting it after the attack, and it reliably broke me out of the 3 second Subterfuge stealth.
 Make sure that they’re bound to some other ability or in a separate “time to die” macro.

 Lots of things in Ashran seem to break stealth, in addition to the actual devices and enemy abilities.
 Beware of Death Knight Diseases, some of which hop from target to target, including those that are stealthed.
 It’ll knock you right out of your stealth.

 Know how to re-stealth

-- blind, move away, and wait to leave combat
+- blind, move away, and wait to leave combat (get out of LOS)

 - Note: When running away (to re-stealth) it helps if you can break “line of sight” with a convenient building or object.